-Wake Monarch Academy is a non-public school that is funded in part by private donations, grants, and student-based tuition.
-Annual tuition is \$18,000 and monthly tuition is \$1,500.
-Wake Monarch Academy is a year-round school and monthly tuition rates remain the same so long as our operational expenses remain the same.
-Tuition is due on the first of every month.
+Wake Monarch Academy is a non-public school that is funded by tuition, private donations, and grants.
+Annual tuition is \$19,500 and monthly tuition is \$1,625.
+Wake Monarch Academy is a year-round school and tuition is due on the first of every month and is deemed late after the 5th.
+A \$25 late fee will be applied to any tuition payments received after the 5th of the month.
+If tuition payment has not been received by the 10th, the student's card on file will be automatically charged for the past due amount plus any applicable late fee and credit card processing fees incurred by WMA in this process.

 Prior to the first day of enrollment, a tuition payment must be made to Wake Monarch Academy for the first two months of enrollment.
 After these two months, tuition can be paid monthly, quarterly, or annually.
+This tuition is non-refundable.